dmartinol/instructlab-rag-lab/README.md

 # ilab RAG ingestion pipeline
-E.g. how to overcome the limitation of adding new commands to the `ilab` CLI to ingest user documents to a vector of text embeddings for the
+*E.g. how to overcome the current limitation of adding new commands to the `ilab` CLI v1.4 to ingest user documents for the RAG pipelines.*

-RAG pipelines:
+## 1. Overview
+To enable the ingestion of user documents and store them in a vector database for RAG pipelines, the following steps are involved:
-1. Transform user docs to `ilab` schema (and `docling`, under the scenes) as the `pre-processed artifacts`
+1. Transform user documents into the `ilab` schema (using `docling` under the scenes) to generate pre-processed artifacts.
-2. Generate embeddings from these pre-processed (JSON) artifacts to a configured vector DB
+1. Generate embeddings from these pre-processed (JSON) artifacts and store them in a configured vector DB for use in the RAG pipeline.

-## Transforming user docs
+## 2. Transforming user docs
 Install `instructlab` dependencies, using one of the available options from the [installation sections](https://docs.instructlab.ai/) of the
 `InstructLab Project`.